Ricsen12345/Simple-Human-Resource-Information-System-HRIS-/README.md

 # Simple Human Resource Information System HRIS
 This project aims to keep track of employees data within a company.
-This project is based on Object-Oriented Programming using Python language.
-This project is neither connected to any database nor any other UI design.
+This project is an Object-Oriented program made in Python.
+This project doesn't have any connection to database and doesn't have any UI design.

 Contributors: Ricsen, Muh.
 Raihan Arrasyid, and Tony Hendra Wijaya.